francis2/api/csharp/services-api/docs/RisksApi.md

-Returns all entities of ProductMargin type
+Retrieves all entities of ProductMargin type

 ### Example
 ```csharp